Interfaith Leadership Video Series

-This eight-lesson course covers an array of topics, beginning with fundamental questions around religious identity and moving on to building blocks of social theory, pluralism, and religious literacy.
-Students will explore some of the history of interfaith cooperation in the United States, learn skills such as dialogue facilitation, and be able to better recognize and address issues of religious difference and its impact on everyday life, including in several professional sectors such as business, medicine, and education.
+The series begins with an overview of fundamental questions around religious identity and moves on to the interfaith building blocks of social theory, pluralism, and religious literacy.
+Other videos help participants understand the history of interfaith cooperation in the United States, learn skills such as dialogue facilitation, and be able to better recognize and address issues of religious difference and its impact on everyday life, including in several professional sectors such as business, medicine, and education.

-The course was designed to be engaged by undergraduate students in the classroom, either through blended or online learning models.
-Some campus professionals have also found these materials useful for student leadership trainings, interfaith clubs, and even staff development.
-The skills and knowledge included in this course will be relevant to students interested in the liberal arts and humanities, as well as professions such as medicine, business, education, and technology that are experiencing rapid religious diversification.
+The course was designed to be engaged by undergraduate students in the classroom, either through blended or online learning models (thus the references to the Canvas platform that you see throughout).
+Campus professionals have also found these materials useful for student leadership trainings, interfaith clubs, orientation programming, and staff development.
+The skills and knowledge included in this course will be relevant to students and participants interested in the liberal arts and humanities, as well as professions such as medicine, business, education, and technology that are experiencing rapid religious diversification.

-What have other faculty said about the course?
+- What have other faculty and instructors said about this course?

 “My students used to resent having to take a required religions course.
 They thought it was useless and irrelevant to their major fields of study.
-Most of them invested the bare minimum of effort needed just to pass.
 IFYC's Interfaith Leadership curriculum resources help them to see how crucial it is for them, in their professional lives, to have the skills and knowledge to build bridges with diverse people who orient around religion differently.
 The quality of their written and oral assignments has rocketed up Bloom's taxonomy from basic religious literacy knowledge, to keen analysis, application, and evaluation.”